 Let’s say, you are familiar with using graphic programs and you want to underline this fact in your CV.
 It’s better to point out the list of programs you know how to use, for example: “Skills: Photoshop / AutoCad / Gimp”.

 3. Be precise.
 Remember that some keywords might have a few meanings and you want to be matched with concrete skills.
 If you have good knowledge of using Microsoft tools, use the keyword “Microsoft Office” or “Office 365” in your CV.
 If you only use the word “Office”, you can be recognized by the ATS as a perfect match for an Office Manager or as a person interested in home office (remote work).

 4. If the job advert says you should attach a CV in a particular language, it’s essential.
 That means that probably the ATS user will search for desirable keywords in this particular language and your CV might be treated as a mismatch.

 6. Some advanced CV parsers (mechanisms that are inside of ATS) can analyze the dates of employment so it is a good idea to put the start date and the end date of your previous jobs (month and year will be enough).
-This way, if a recruiter starts searching for a candidate whohas a minimum 5 year experience on a specific position, you will be a perfect match.
+This way, if a recruiter starts searching for a candidate who has a minimum 5 years of experience in a specific position, you will be a perfect match.

 7. Don’t forget about the importance of linguistic correctness.
-If you are an accountant and misspell it in you CV by writing “acountant”, your chance to get a job will plummet.
+If you are an accountant and misspell it in your CV by writing “acountant”, your chance to get a job will plummet.

 Recruiter- od ATS-friendly?

 And remember – you don’t have to choose.
-Your CV can be both recruiter– and ATS-friendly at the same time.
+Your CV can be both recruiters – and ATS-friendly at the same time.
 Just follow the rules mentioned above, keeping the CV simple and esthetic.